bhisaac/5eFP/5eFP-SRD.md

 You also have access to your reaction, a special action that can be taken during your turn or on someone else's.

 The most common actions you can take are described in the “Actions” section.
-Many class and game features provide additional options for your action.
+Many class and game features provide additional options for your action or reaction.

 The “Movement and Position" section provides the rules for your move.